 Feline Leukaemia Virus (FeLV)

-- FeLV spreads in bodily fluids such as saliva, snot, urine and faeces.
+- FeLV spreads in bodily fluids such as saliva, snot, pee and poo.

 - Young, unvaccinated, un-neutered, outdoor cats living around lots of other cats are most at risk of catching FeLV.

 - Approximately 1 in 3 cats that come into contact with the FeLV virus develop a permanent infection which is almost always fatal.

 - The best way to protect your cat from FeLV is by vaccinating them against it.

 Feline Leukaemia Virus (FeLV) causes serious illness in cats.
 Once a cat is infected with FeLV, the virus can cause a range of health problems such as: